barryclark/jekyll-now/biofactory/class/9-bioreactor-controller.md

 permalink: /biofactory/class/9-reactor-controller/
 ---

-> NOTE: these instructions are still under construction.
-The designs and BoM might be subject to change.

 ## Synopsys

 Now that we have constructed pumps, stirrers and a spectrometer we can start connecting all the dots into one big bioreactor.
 The controller will be able to set the environmental parameters, input and analyse the effluent of your reactor.